 Why bother with a filter when water bottles are cheaper?

-If you can’t drink your well water because of high iron, manganese and sulfur content, the cheapest solution actually isn’t to keep buying water bottles.
+If you can’t drink your well water because of high iron, manganese and sulfur content, the cheapest solution isn’t to keep buying water bottles.
 A filter for iron is a much more wallet-friendly solution in the long run.
-Calculate your daily, weekly, monthly and yearly average water bottle spending cost, and you’ll see how quickly it adds up over the years.
+Calculate your average monthly water bottle spending cost, and you’ll see how quickly it adds up over the years.